-How reputation marketing using customer advocacy positively impacts your performance
+How reputation marketing using customer advocacy can positively impact your performance

 Customer advocacy is a customer-focused strategy that can be integrated into a business’s marketing plan, in which companies leverage their most loyal customers as brand ambassadors to build awareness and trust, drive sales, and strengthen customer relationships.
 Customer Advocacy has recently become very popular, due to today’s intensely competitive world and need for differentiation.